User Experience (UX) Design Executive

 The role in brief...

 User Experience (UX or UE) Designers focus on the entire process of acquiring and integrating a product.
 This includes aspects of branding, design, usability and function.
 They use analysis, research, and testing to develop underlying structures for websites and a wide variety of applications to improve the user’s online experience.
-They lay the building blocks on which the rest of the team will develop innovative solutions to enhance user interaction with a site by organising and setting out information that’s easy to find and use.
+They lay the building blocks on which the rest of the team will develop innovative ways to enhance user interaction with a site by organising and setting out information that’s easy to find and use.
 Work is often an iterative process conducted within a wider development team, collaborating with a range of disciplines.

 Working with...